Undergraduate Core Curriculum Program

 Total Credits | 0-8 |

 The study of foreign languages is required as part of the general education requirements of Biola University.
 Credit requirements vary based on degree.
-B.A. students are required to complete 8 credits of the same foreign language and B.S. students must complete 4 credits of study.
+B.A. students are required to complete 8 credits of the same foreign language and B.S. students, in most programs, must complete 4 credits of study.
 Credit requirements may be met in one of the following ways:

 - By completing at least two semesters (8 credits) of the same foreign language at Biola (at level based on standardized departmental placement exam) with passing grades for B.A. students (one course for B.S.).